input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **May be relevant**

-- **ORD-02 Unoptimized check:** Using empty strings to verify if assets are ADA.
+- **ORD-02 Unoptimized check**: Using empty strings to verify if assets are ADA.
 It is recommended to use functions that do the verification.<br><ins>Detectable pattern</ins>: use of empty string to compare an asset name.

 **Not relevant**

-- **TYP-01 Potential for multiple roles per address:** There are no constraints to prevent a single address from being assigned multiple or even all roles.
+- **TYP-01 Potential for multiple roles per address**: There are no constraints to prevent a single address from being assigned multiple or even all roles.
 - **MIN-01 Centralization related risks**
-- **ORD-01 Missing check for batcher fee in donation orders:** Uncertainty about whether the batcher fee is correctly paid in all scenarios.
+- **ORD-01 Missing check for batcher fee in donation orders**: Uncertainty about whether the batcher fee is correctly paid in all scenarios.
 Requires understanging of the business logic.

 ## Nuvola